-For some traditions, just having a conversation about race is a challenging action that requires courage and persistence from congregational leaders.
+For some traditions, just having a conversation about race is a challenging activity that requires courage and persistence from congregational leaders.

 For other traditions, action may involve a non-violent, prayerful presence during white supremacist rallies, participating in inter-racial worship services, or collecting school supplies for students.

-As we attempt to clarify our action, we are learning that there are different – and sometimes conflicting – strategies toward the goal of racial justice.
+As we attempt to clarify our actions, we are learning that there are different – and sometimes conflicting – strategies toward the goal of racial justice.